The Human Immunodeficiency Virus (HIV) is a virus that attacks and gradually destroys the immune system which defends the body against infections.

 If you need more information, or need answers to questions, you can contact the HIV/AIDS helpline which operates 24 hours on a toll - free telephone number at 0800 012 322.

 Premier Alan Winde encourages citizens to get tested.
 "Knowing your HIV status is important so that you can begin treatment if necessary and manage your health.
 Let us also support those who have HIV or Aids, and break the stigma which is still associated with this virus and which has a negative impact on the dignity of those living with it."

-People who are HIV positive or have been diagnosed with Aids have the same rights as everyone else.
+People who are infected with HIV face discrimination because of their HIV positive status.
+If you are HIV positive or have been diagnosed with Aids, it's important to remember that you have the same rights as everyone else.